jedisct1/libsodium-doc/helpers/memory_management.md

 ```

 After use, sensitive data should be overwritten, but `memset()` and hand-written
-code can be silently stripped out by an optimizing compiler or by the linker.
+code can be silently stripped out by an optimizing compiler or the linker.

 The `sodium_memzero()` function tries to effectively zero `len` bytes starting
 at `pnt`, even if optimizations are being applied to the code.